francescoantici/CDMO-exercises/README.md

 ## Exercises

-The file Exercises.ipynb contains sevral examples of how to solve classic and real life problem with SAT and how to encode them in z3.
+The file SAT_exercises.ipynb contains sevral examples of how to solve classic and real life problem with SAT and how to encode them in z3.

 ## Encodings

-The file Encodings.ipynb shows some interesting insights on how different encodings of classic contraints can improve the efficiency of the model.
+The file SAT_encodings.ipynb shows some interesting insights on how different encodings of classic contraints can improve the efficiency of the model.